SparksTheFolf/ScoutifyDocs/docs/utils.rst

 Utilities
 =====

 This is a collection of utility classes and functions that I've found useful in my projects.
-They are all written in C# and are designed to be used in the Scoutify projects.
+They are all written in JS and EJS and are designed to be used in the Scoutify projects.

 Error Logging
 ------------